tomasholub/react-aka-demi/spreadOperator.md

 ## Advanced: You can remove fields

-You can even use spread operator to remove some fields from the original object:
+You can even use spread operator to remove some fields from the original object (used together with destructuring):

 ```
 const name = {